cloudcafetech/velero-backup-restore/README.md

 #### Note: The velero install command creates a set of CRDs that power the Velero service.

-### Step #5 Adding backup annotation to pods with volumes automatically
+### Step #5 Add backup annotation to pods with volumes automatically
-After the installation is co
+Add backup annotation to pods with volumes automatically

 ```kubectl create -f https://raw.githubusercontent.com/cloudcafetech/velero-backup-restore/master/velero-volume-controller.yaml```